garybgenett/gary-os/README.md

   * Support as many boot methods as possible (see [Booting])
   * Minimalist, performant Portage configuration, using only what is needed
   * Avoid closed source licenses and binary packages as much as possible
-  * Example configuration and scripts for tuning and maintaining a Funtoo system
+  * Example configuration and scripts for tuning and maintaining a Gentoo system
   * Foster a DIY (Do It Yourself) approach through good documentation
-  * Learning environment for those new to [GNU/Linux] or Funtoo
+  * Learning environment for those new to [GNU/Linux] or Gentoo

 Explicit non-goals: